 For the Awards to the best company in its territory, in addition to the criteria above, the company’s link to and impact on the territory will be evaluated.
 For the awards to the best company in the challenge category, we will also evaluate the impact of the company’s project on transforming its sector as well as how the value proposal fits into the challenge to which they are applying.

 The different Technical Committees and the juries are formed by members of the innovation ecosystem: investors (venture capital funds and business angels), successful entrepreneurs, prestigious businessmen, previous award winners, representatives from universities and business schools, organising and collaborating entities in the different territories, and representatives of the granting entities.

-Between the months of March and May 2023, summits and regional territorial delivery events are held.
-The event and a closing ceremony where the delivery of the challenge phase takes place will take place during the month of June 2023.
+Between the months of February and May 2024, summits and regional territorial delivery events are held.
+The event and a closing ceremony where the delivery of the challenge phase takes place will take place May or June 2024.
 All dates will be published on the website of the Start-Up AwardsXXI.

 The cash prizes are paid out by bank transfer to a current account held by the winning company opened in CaixaBank (Spain) or Banco BPI (Portugal).
 We inform you that these prizes paid by Caixa EmprendeXXI are considered income from economic activities (not derived from participation in games, contests or raffles) subject to corporation tax.